4all3n/SpendWise/README.md

 Contributions are welcome!
 Feel free to fork the repository, create a new branch, and submit a pull request.

 ## 📧 Contact
-For any queries or collaborations, reach out via [your email] or open an issue on GitHub.
+For any queries or collaborations, reach out via hpsingh7146@gmail.com or open an issue on GitHub.

 ---
 Made with ❤️ by Harsh Pratap Singh